LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Import / Export
 **************************

-The Atriumdb CLI provides the ability to import and export data between different Atriumdb datasets and various popular formats such as CSV, Parquet, Numpy, and WFDB.
+The AtriumDB CLI provides the ability to import and export data between different AtriumDB datasets and various popular formats such as CSV, Parquet, Numpy, and WFDB.
 This chapter will cover the usage of the import and export commands, along with their supported options and parameters.

 Export Command
 ==============

-The ``export`` command allows you to transfer data from an Atriumdb dataset to another dataset or to various file formats.
+The ``export`` command allows you to transfer data from an AtriumDB dataset to another dataset or to various file formats.
 The command supports a range of options for specifying the data to be exported, the format, and the destination.

 Here's the basic syntax for the ``export`` command: